JuanM-RC/data-processing-exercise/README.md

     ```

 2. Run the main script with the file path argument:
-    When running the script, provide the path to the file as an argument for main().
+    When running the script, provide the path to the file and the path for the output directory as arguments for main().
 For example:

     ```sh
-    python3 src/main.py fixtures/rt-feed-record.rar
+    python3 src/main.py fixtures/rt-feed-record.rar logs/directory
     ```

-2. The results will be logged to both the console and a log file in the `logs` directory.
+    The results will be logged to both the console and a log file in the logs directory.

 ## Docker Usage
 You can also run the application inside a Docker container.
 This allows you to run the application without worrying about dependencies or environment setup.